Royal Icing Recipe for Decorating Cookies

 What’s Changed from the Original Royal Icing Recipe

-• I used to add light corn syrup whenever I randomly felt like it.
+- Light Corn Syrup: I used to add light corn syrup whenever I randomly felt like it.
 Now, I think of it as a requirement.
 I believe it adds a boost to the taste, creates a nice sheen surface, and adds some favorable elasticity to the icing when it flows out of a piping tip. (meaning: I think it prevents icing lines from breaking mid-squeeze.
 It's just a theory though.)

-• (When I’m in a pinch, I still use Wilton’s meringue powder because it’s readily available in craft shops and grocery stores.
+- CK Products Celebakes Meringue Powder: I now use CK Products Celebakes meringue powder.
+It has a great vanilla smell and taste.
+I purchase Genie's Dream meringue powder on Amazon, which are often available for next-day delivery.
+(When I’m in a pinch, I still use Wilton’s meringue powder because it’s readily available in craft shops and grocery stores.
 However, the smell of the powder is off-putting.
 That’s my only complaint.)

-• I’ll add a half teaspoon of cream of tartar, only if I’m expecting humidity that day.
+- Cream of Tartar (Optional): I’ll add a half teaspoon of cream of tartar, only if I’m expecting humidity that day.
 I live in Seattle and, surprisingly, I don't have humidity problems often, but I feel cream of tartar does help with the drying process when humidity does occur.

 Royal Icing Tips and Tricks

-• This recipe can be easily doubled or reduced in half.
+- Want a smaller batch?
+This recipe can be easily doubled or reduced in half.
 I buy 2-pound bags of powdered sugar most of the time when making royal icing.
 However, if I know I won’t need much icing for the cookies I have planned, I buy 1-pound bags and prep for half the recipe.

-• Royal Icing will separate in its bowl after a few hours.
+- Royal icing separates over time.
+Royal Icing will separate in its bowl after a few hours.
 Just re-mix the icing with your mixer to bring it back to its normal, fluffy state.

-• I love my Kitchenaid Flex Edge paddle attachment.
+- Use a paddle attachment: I love my Kitchenaid Flex Edge paddle attachment.
 It does a great job scraping the edges of the bowl during mixing, making sure all the powdered sugar is incorporated.

 Guide to Royal Icing Consistencies